I am an engineer by trade and a philosopher and thinker by choice.

 Cast Iron Pipe

 In the 1960s, cast iron pipes were the most popular form of plumbing in residential construction.
 This pipe was cheap and relatively easy to install for its time.
 It was also noted for its strength and ability to withstand high pressures.
 At the time, this made it ideal for home installation.
 Unfortunately for cast iron, it had one major flaw.
 This pipe was prone to failure due to rusting.
 Most cast iron plumbing systems had at least one leak within 20 years of installation, but many homes had more than their fair share of plumbing problems.
-Cast iron pipes were also known to leave a metallic taste the water.
+Cast iron pipes were also known to leave a metallic taste in the water.
 This was due to the iron leaching into the water from the rusting of the pipe.
 Today, cast iron pipe is no longer used for residential plumbing because of its faults.

 Despite all the great things that copper has to offer, there are a few disadvantages.
-The first notable disadvantage is the fact the copper is expensive to purchase and install.
+The first notable disadvantage is the fact copper is expensive to purchase and install.
 Installation of this plumbing requires soldering equipment and the skills of a trained plumber.
 Copper pipes can also be subjected to major corrosion if the water it contains becomes too acidic.
 In addition to this, copper pipes can leave water with a slightly metallic taste.

 Next to copper, PVC pipe is also one of the most common materials used for residential plumbing applications.
 PVC is great because it is an inert and stable material that resists corrosion.
 It is also a very cheap material that is quick and easy to install.
 A minimal amount of skills and tools are required to properly install PVC pipes in a home.

-The main disadvantages to PVC pipe is that it is very brittle that can break or crack if miss-handled.
+The main disadvantages to PVC pipe is that it is very brittle and can break or crack if mishandled.
 This is especially true for properties located in cold climates.
 In addition to this, it can only be used indoors and is not intended for hot water distribution (it has a maximum service temperature of 140 degrees Fahrenheit).
 Because of this, care must be taken when installed near hot items such as furnaces or ovens.

 CPVC stands for chlorinated polyvinyl chloride.
 This yellowish plastic polymer was invented to handle the higher temperatures that regular PVC could not.
 It also is slightly stronger than standard PVC.
 CPVC has a few advantages over copper as well.
 It is generally a stable compound and will not corrode as easily as copper pipes can.
 CPVC also requires about 25% less time to install than copper does (though it does require more bracing).
 However, it is not as easy to install as other plumbing materials such as PEX.

-The disadvantages of CPVC include that it is brittle and it can't withstand very high temperatures like copper can.
+The disadvantages of CPVC include that it is brittle and can't withstand very high temperatures like copper can.
 Another disadvantage to CPVC is its high thermal expansion coefficient.
 Because of this, CPVC may not be the best choice for climates that experience wide variations in temperature.
 Additionally, CPVC typically costs about twice as much as standard PVC does.

 PEX is shorthand for "cross-linked polyethylene."
 This material is relatively new to the field of plumbing (only appearing in the USA about 20 years ago) and offers some clear advantages over other available materials.
-The first, and most notable, characteristic about this material is that it is flexible.
-The flexibility of the pipe allows installers to avoid many obstacles while also using less fittings.
+The first, and most notable, characteristic of this material is that it is flexible.
+The flexibility of the pipe allows installers to avoid many obstacles while also using fewer fittings.
 The speed of installation is also increased by the fact that the pipe fittings are generally of the compression type.
 And finally, PEX is very good at resisting the effects of freeze and thaw because of its flexibility.

 However, there are some disadvantages to this material.
 Installation generally requires the use of extensive bracing and supports.
 If not done properly, the pipes can move within the walls when the water is turned on and off (water hammer).
 PEX cannot be used outdoors unless it has a UV blocking coating.
 PEX is also a softer material that rodents seem to enjoy chewing on.
 This can lead to a sudden and catastrophic loss of water pressure (and potential water damage) within a home.